d-Boolean algebras and their bitopological representation: Abstract

 \section{Abstract}

 We present a Stone duality for bitopological spaces in analogy to the duality between Stone spaces and Boolean algebras, in the same vein as the duality between d-sober bitopological spaces and spatial d-frames established by Jung and Moshier.
-Precisely, we introduce the notion of d-Boolean algebras and prove that the category of such algebras is dually equivalent to the category of Stone bitopological spaces, which are compact and zero-dimensional bitopological spaces satisfying the $T_0$ separation axiom.
+Precisely, we introduce the notion of d-Boolean algebras and prove that the category of such algebras is dually equivalent to the category of compact and zero-dimensional bitopological spaces satisfying the $T_0$ separation axiom.
 2pt

 {Keywords}: Bitopological space; d-Boolean algebra; d-frame; Stone duality

 {MSC(2020)}: 54E55, 18F70, 06E75